-But my most important realization as I went through treatment was that if I wanted to eat well during chemo, I had to plan ahead to cope with the inevitable fatigue.
-My own chemo protocol had a 2 week cycle, and as bad as I felt on the days directly after my infusion, I knew that I would feel myself again for most of the second week.
+My most important realization as I went through treatment was that if I wanted to eat well during chemo, I had to plan ahead to cope with the inevitable fatigue.
+My own chemo protocol had a 2-week cycle, and as bad as I felt on the days directly after my infusion, I knew that I would feel like myself again for most of the second week.
 It was then that I would shop and cook for the freezer.
-I effectively created my own ‘in house’ convenience store, stocked up with favorite foods to nourish me during the down days that I knew were coming.
+I effectively created my own in-house convenience store, stocked up with favorite foods to nourish me during the down days that I knew were coming.

 - If you have a favorite ‘down day’ soup or meal make a batch and freeze it portioned into quart freezer bags.

 - Cheat!
 Use pre-cut veggies if you can afford them.
 A boon when your energy is low, pre-prepped vegetables will only keep a couple of days in the fridge so don’t over-buy

 - Have some easy proteins on hand, like eggs, thin-cut chicken breasts, canned or dried beans, and firm tofu for example, along with nuts, and a favorite dairy like yogurt.
 Proteins and non- starchy veggies will help with the fatigue better than a carb overload.
 That said, carb overloads are tempting for a quick lift when you’re chemo fatigued.
 The craving for something sweet can be strong, but don’t buy a ton of store-bought treats.
 They are too sugary and have too many unknown preservatives as ingredients.
 Try baking a batch of cookies when you’re feeling up to it cookies are quick and easy to make and will have better ingredients and less sugar than their store-bought counterparts.
 Eat them as a well-deserved treat, but don’t eat the whole batch in one sitting!